RiccardoCasciotti/ICASSP26/README.md

 - Implement and test **neuromodulation-inspired plasticity** control mechanisms.
 - Apply a **multi-head architecture** to isolate task-specific learning at the classifier level.
-- Validate the model's performance on **incremental image classification tasks** using CIFAR-10 and CIFAR-100 datasets.
+- Validate the model's performance on **incremental sound classification tasks** using ESC-50.

 ## 🧪 Methods